Fayette Historic State Park - Garden, Michigan - Fall Colors

 A third option is the Tunnel of Trees on US-41, which runs right down the middle of the Keweenaw Peninsula between Houghton and Copper Harbor.
 This section of road, which starts in Central, was the first to be designated a Scenic Heritage Road in Michigan.
 It’s about 18 miles and gives you a jaw-dropping view of the landscape.
 Plus, more fall colors in Marquette.

-Copper Peak-Ironwood-Fall
+Copper Peak-Ironwood-fall

 Copper Peak | photo via upperproductions